By: D. Brian Smith

 I sold the '55 to Bob Wingate.
 At the time, he owned one of the largest vintage Chevrolet restoration businesses in the country.
 Bob completed my ragtop the way that I could have and should have.
 When he was done, Bob showed me pictures of how my '55 turned out.
 Mr. Wingate mentioned that Cheech Marin of the comedy duo, Cheech and Chong, bought my completely renovated '55 ragtop.
 I'd made a tragic mistake.

 The summer after graduating from college, some buddies, my girlfriend, and I went to the just-released Cheech and Chong movie Nice Dreams.
 The movie was playing in a broken-down movie house in Newport Beach, California.
 The air conditioning in the theatre was busted, probably a result of that summer's incredible heat wave.
 This gave most of the males in the audience the excuse to pull off their shirts to keep cool and to show off.
 Proper decorum didn't register with such a rowdy throng of spectators; we were watching a Cheech and Chong movie.
-The start of the flick showed Cheech and Chong driving around Santa Monica in an old '50s Chevy ice cream truck.
-A couple of women drove next to the duo's truck in a very familiar looking salmon-and-ivory '55 Bel Air convertible.
-Even though the license plate read, "WHIP US," I knew it was really my old ride.
+The start of the flick showed Cheech and Chong driving around Santa Monica in a familiar looking salmon-and-ivory '55 Bel Air convertible.

 In my '68 Mustang ragtop, I drove home depressed.
 Suddenly, Mustangs didn't seem so cool anymore-but at least my new/old Bel Air ragtop was looking better than ever, and it was a movie star, to boot.